enemy-sh/enemy-sh-contact-api/README.md

    ```bash
    npm start
    ```
-2. The server listens on the port specified in the `.env` file or defaults to `4888`.
+2. The server listens on the port specified in `PORT` or defaults to `4888`.

 ## Endpoints